huaweicloud/terraform-provider-huaweicloud/docs/resources/csms_secret.md

 * `latest_version` - The latest version id.

-* `state` - The CSMS secret status.
+* `status` - The CSMS secret status.
 Values can be: ENABLED, DISABLED, PENDING_DELETE and FROZEN.

 * `create_time` - Time when the CSMS secrets created, in UTC format.